donaldboulton/minimal-mistakes/_posts/2018-02-25-post-Windows-Tweaks.md

 Close out all windows and Restart Computer = VS Express and SQL express problem  fixed and/or and 64 bit slowness or problems.
 Page Filing was = 2063, now 6118 on two drives.

+### Defragment Boot Sector

 Defragment Your Hard Drives after a new Upgrades, "before doing anything else".
 Defragment after installation or un-installations of several Programs or if they are very large = a good example is Visual Studio, Office suites and others.
 Defrag after updates and after moving or copying allot of files.

-### Defragment Windows Boot Sector

 Is Windows Vista taking a long time to startup?
 You can try defragmenting the boot files by using the Command Prompt in Windows Vista.

-#### 1\.
+1\.
 Go to Start/All Programs/Accessories/Command Prompt

-#### 2\.
+2\.
 At the prompt, type defrag c: -b

 Disk Defragmenter does not defragment files in the Recycle Bin.
 It is best to run Disk Cleaner first and then empty the Recycle Bin, before defragmenting